All About Student Accommodations: What Will My Dormitory Be Like at a US University?

 “When you’re in high school, you have your parents and teachers monitoring you,” he says.
 “In college you are living on your own.
 You really begin to learn how to take care of yourself and how to be much more independent.”

-What else do you have to look forward to when you live in a dormitory?
+What else do you have to look forward to when you live in student accommodations?

 Community: First and foremost, you are part of a community and will make lifelong friends by living in the dorms your first year.
 Often, your first-year roommate becomes your roommate in your sophomore year or you may even live with a group of dorm friends off campus in future years.
 When you live in the dorms, socializing is easier — you will often have someone to hang out, exercise, or study with you.
 Sometimes this “community” factor can also mean a louder space.
 (Side note: You may want to invest in noise-cancelling headphones!)